martimy/flow_analyzer/README.md

 # Flow Analyzer

 This is a Python app built with Streamlit that analyzes traffic flow in a network.
-It uses the following libraries:

-- Streamlit
-- NetworkX
-- Pydot
-- Matplotlib
-- Pandas

 ## Installation